 Mario Rimati, a Football Coach and Physical Education Teacher said "The course was useful for my goalkeeper coaching practices.
 (It) met my expectations and gave me some good insights.
 I liked the way the course was structured, especially the way I could work at my own pace WITHOUT any pressure. the course has specifically helped with ideas for motivating players."

-Improve your knowledge of the use of psychology in sports to improve performance and coaching!
+- Will improve your knowledge of use of psychology in sports performance and coaching

-This course is a must for anyone serious about improving their knowledge of sports psychology.
+- Is a must for anyone who is serious about improving their knowledge of sports psychology.

 - Improve your job and career prospects in sports, coaching and health and fitness